Frequently Asked Questions

 What is the difference between the COVID-19 Antibody Test and the COVID-19 PCR Swab Test?

-The COVID-19 PCR swab test uses a deep swab of the upper nose looking for viral particles and will tell you if you currently have the virus and could potentially pass it on.
+The COVID-19 PCR swab test swabs the mid-nasal turbinate area of the upper nose.
+The test is looking for viral particles and will tell you if you currently have the virus and could potentially pass it on.

 The antibody test is a blood test that will tell you if you have been previously exposed to the virus at some time in the past, and now have detectable levels of antibodies to the virus.